 HUD radon testing for multifamily buildings (such as apartments or healthcare facilities) requires special care and protocol to make sure the radon levels are tested for and documented correctly.
 We have vast experience in radon testing and mitigation for large and small multifamily buildings and provide free radon mitigation bids for HUD multifamily units in Utah.

 The Environmental Protection Agency (EPA) estimates that over 20,000 people die from radon-induced lung cancer each year.
 Because radon is an invisible, odorless gas, it is impossible to detect without a radon test.

-HUD issued a policy in 2013 designated to reduce the number of radon-caused lung cancer deaths in the United States.
-It requires that all multi-family homes, as well as most FHA-insured construction to be tested for radon and mediated if the level is above 4.0 pCi/L.
+In 2013, HUD issued a policy designed to reduce the number of radon-induced lung cancer deaths in the United States.
+It requires all multifamily homes, as well as most homes with FHA loans, to be tested for radon (and mitigated if the level is above 4.0 picocuries per liter (pCi/L)).

-The radon inspection report must be prepared by a radon professional who holds certification from the American Association of Radon Scientists and Technologists National Radon Proficiency Program (AARST NRPP) or the National Radon Safety Board (NRSB) as well as holds the applicable state licenses where required.
+The radon inspection report must be prepared by a radon professional with certification from the American Association of Radon Scientists and Technologists National Radon Proficiency Program (AARST NRPP) or the National Radon Safety Board (NRSB) and the applicable state licenses.

 In 2021, HUD released new radon testing/mitigation standards for all new loan applications and other transactional requests for existing Section 232 projects for residential care/assisted living facilities.
 Similar to the requirements for multifamily homes and most FHA-insured construction, these new 232 Lean requirements state that a radon report signed by an AARST- or NRSB-certified radon professional must be provided (barring a few exceptions).
 Two years later, a new set of standards was released.
 These standards are largely the same as the 2021 standards but consolidate the ANSI/AARST MAMF and MALB into a single publication called the MA-MFLB.
 MA-MFLB is the current standard for 2023 forward.